SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-vn-ki.md

     Modules are mentioned in summary above.
 The   change mostly include changing them to use   `astropy.Time` instead of `datetime`.
 This is  summed up above in the first point of this  section.

-###### The following are fallback tasks if contributions to astropy don't make it for some reason

 - **Equivalents to `datetime` functions**

-  - `datetime.strftime` could be replaced with a [custom format](http://docs.astropy.org/en/stable/time/#writing-a-custom-format) of `Time` or the following code can be used
+  - `datetime.strftime` could be replaced with a [custom format](http://docs.astropy.org/en/stable/time/#writing-a-custom-format) of `Time` or the following code can be used (if contributions to astropy don't make it for some reason)
   ```python
   def strftime(time, format_string):
       time.strftime(format_string, time.gmtime(time.unix))